olivierpierre/comp26020-problems/week2-c-basics/07-cmdline/README.md

     Use the type `double` rather than `float` to hold these values in order to pass the checks.

-To check the correctness of your program, use the department VM image with check50 installed or alternatively CS50 [sandbox](sandbox.cs50.io) or [IDE](ide.cs50.io) and write it in a file named `cmdline.c`.
+To check the correctness of your program, use a Linux distribution with check50 installed or alternatively CS50 [sandbox](https://sandbox.cs50.io/) or [IDE](https://code.cs50.io/) and write it in a file named `cmdline.c`.
 In a terminal, with that file in the local directory, check with this command:

 ```shell